Saint Julie Billiart

 When the French Revolution broke out in 1789, revolutionary forces became aware of her allegiance to fugitive priests.
-With the help of friends, she was smuggled out of Cuvilly in a haycart; she spent several years hiding in Compiegne, being moved from house to house despite her growing physical pain.
+With the help of friends, she was smuggled out of Cuvilly in a haycart.
+She then spent several years hiding in Compiegne, being moved from house to house despite her growing physical pain.
 She even lost the power of speech for a time.

 But this period also proved to be a fruitful spiritual time for Julie.
 It was at this time she had a vision in which she saw Calvary surrounded by women in religious habits and heard a voice saying, “Behold these spiritual daughters whom I give you in an institute marked by the cross.”

 As time passed and Julie continued her mobile life, she made the acquaintance of an aristocratic woman, Françoise Blin de Bourdon, who shared Julie’s interest in teaching the faith.
 In 1803, the two women began the Institute of Notre Dame, which was dedicated to the education of the poor, as well as, young Christian girls and the training of catechists.
 The following year, the first Sisters of Notre Dame made their vows.
 That was the same year that Julie recovered from the illness: She was able to walk for the first time in 22 years.

 Though Julie had always been attentive to the special needs of the poor and that always remained her priority, she also became aware that other classes in society needed Christian instruction.
 From the founding of the Sisters of Notre Dame until her death, Julie was on the road, opening a variety of schools in France and Belgium that served the poor and the wealthy, vocational groups, teachers.
 Ultimately, Julie and Françoise moved the motherhouse to Namur, Belgium.